manifold-systems/manifold/manifold-deps-parent/manifold-xml/README.md

 ## Using this project

 The `manifold-xml` dependency works with all build tooling, including Maven and Gradle.
-It also works with Java versions 8 - 19.
+It also works with Java versions8 - 20.

 This project consists of two modules:
 * `manifold-xml`